Differences from Jenkins

 This document provides the basic concepts that a longtime Jenkins user needs to know when migrating from Jenkins to CircleCI in the following sections:

-CircleCI is a very different product from Jenkins with a lot of different concepts on how to manage CI and CD (see High-Level Differences below), but it won’t take long to migrate the basic functionality of your Jenkins build to CircleCI.
+CircleCI is a very different product from Jenkins with a lot of different concepts on how to manage CI and CD, but it won’t take long to migrate the basic functionality of your Jenkins build to CircleCI.
 To get started quickly, try one of these options:

 Copy-paste your commands from Execute Shell: To simply duplicate your project exactly as it is in Jenkins, add a file called

 .circleci/directory of your project with the following content:

 steps: - run: "Add any bash command you want here" - run: command: | echo "Arbitrary multi-line bash" echo "Copy-paste from 'Execute Shell' in Jenkins"